content-operations-enonic-astronaut

 UX

-Content Studio is easy to learn for both professionals and more sporadic users.
-The general navigation should be familiar from anyone who has encountered a standard operating system: the interface is split between an action bar at the top, a browsing tree to the left, and content preview to the right.
+Content Studio is easy to learn for both professionals and more sporadic users alike.
+The navigation interface is split between an action bar at the top, a browsing tree to the left, and content preview to the right.

 enonic content studio gui ux

-Added to this are just as familiar actions for content items—like new, edit, duplicate, move, and delete—as well as familiar keyboard shortcuts like CTRL + S/⌘ + S for saving and Alt + N for creating a new item.
+The actions for content items should be familiar: New, edit, duplicate, move, and archive—as well as familiar keyboard shortcuts like CTRL+S / ⌘+S for saving and Alt+N for creating a new item.

-You can deploy new changes to power your ContentOps as often as you like without downtime, due to the platform’s continuous deployment solution.
-Developers can also use their favorite continuous integration tools, making it even easier to make what you want, when you want it.
+You can deploy new changes to power your ContentOps as often as you like without downtime, due to the our continuous deployment.

 Headless CMS

-The lowdown of this?
-The reuse of your content in any channel through headless delivery.
-Enonic fully supports headless CMS, in addition to more traditional CMS features like landing page editing, previewing, templating, URL handling, and so on.
-Enonic is thus a hybrid CMS—perfectly suited for content operations.
+This lets you reuse your content in any channel.
+Enonic fully supports headless CMS, in addition to more traditional CMS features like landing page editing, previews, templates, and URL handling.

-• Search: Super fast with ability to filter content types
+• Search: Super fast with the ability to filter e.g. content types

 • Responsive design: Large buttons and collapsible panels for both big and small screens